A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Introduction

+In contrast to tprevious surveys on network traffic generation, which have primarily focused on specific model types, particularly the GANs, this review broadens the scope by analyzing a diverse range of generative models, including statistical methods, DL approaches, and simulation-based platforms.
+In particular, we cover recent advancements with state-of-the-art (SOTA) generative models, such as DMs and Transformers, which have not been addressed in previous surveys.
+We also review different network traffic type data generation to provide broader understanding about the nature of data handling with generative models.
+In addition to existing literature, we discuss open challenges (e.g., privacy-utility tradeoff, complexity, scalability etc.) in network traffic generation with plausible solutions as future research directions.

+In this review, we adopt a network- and application-agnostic approach, where the collected network traffic can originate from diverse environments (e.g., LANs, enterprise systems, IoT networks) and support various applications (e.g., cybersecurity, addressing class imbalance).
+Since most of these networks follow the standard layered architecture, the corresponding data types and protocols (e.g., payload, packet- and flow-level data, physical-layer signals) are similar, and thus the traffic generation process remains consistent.
+To summarize, our contributions are as follows: \begin{itemize}

-\item \textbf{Comprehensive review across different methods:} We provide a detailed analysis of various network traffic generation approaches, spanning from statistical methods and DL-based models to extensions into network traffic simulators and commercially available network traffic generators.
-Through this, we provide a broad picture of how these different methods have evolved in terms of model architectures being used in data generation.
+\item \textbf{Comprehensive review across different methods:} We provide a detailed analysis of various network traffic generation approaches, from statistical methods and DL-based models to extensions into network traffic simulators and commercially available traffic generators.
+We provide a broad picture of evolvement of the models in terms of their architectures used in data generation.

+\item \textbf{Comparative analysis of major models:} We provide a comparison between major DL-based models using a range of metrics, further guiding users for appropriate model selection for their generative tasks.

 \item \textbf{Analysis of different data types used:} We provide a detailed taxonomy of different data types of interest for network traffic generation.
-This analysis is particularly based on what information resides in data samples and how the real data is collected at different network layers.
+This analysis is particularly based on what information resides in data samples and how the real data are collected at different network layers.

-\item \textbf{Identification of open challenges:} We also identify several open challenges, particularly regarding aspects such as privacy concerns, computational efficiency and complex protocol standards, etc. This discussion provides guidelines for further growth in research in this field.
+\item \textbf{Identification of open challenges:} We also identify several open challenges, particularly regarding aspects such as privacy concerns, computational efficiency and complex protocol standards, etc. This discussion provides insights for further growth in research in this field.

-\item \textbf{Exploration of future research directions:} We discuss the potential commercialization of advanced generative models, along with the need for synthetic data techniques to handle unseen network scenarios for enhanced system resilience.
+\item \textbf{Exploration of future research directions:} Following the open challenges, we provide plausible solutions to overcome those challenges as a guidance to the research community to advance further research.

 \end{itemize}